NSLog0/wordpress_docker_compose/README.md

 - wordpress
 - corbinu/docker-phpmyadmin

-In this project I have linked data to external docker at data/ and wordpress fil at www/
+In this project I have linked mariadb data to external docker at data/ and wordpress fil at www/

 #How to use
 1. Run